-With just about every type of fraud offense, though, prosecutors must prove the accused had the intent to cheat or defraud another person.
+Like all fraud offenses, prosecutors must prove the accused had the intent to cheat or defraud another person.
 However, some fraud charges allow an inference that funds were fraudulently received.
-For instance, Embezzlement, as defined in SC Code of Laws 16-13-210 and 220, states that if the prosecution can provide evidence a person received public funds, and failed to account for the funds as required by law, it is permissible to infer the funds have been fraudulently appropriated.
+For instance, embezzlement, as defined in SC Code of Laws 16-13-210 and 220, states that if the prosecution can provide evidence a person received public funds, and failed to account for the funds as required by law, it is permissible to infer the funds have been fraudulently appropriated.

 How Can a Lawyer Help Fight Fraud Allegations?